 My starter of tender quail was scrumptious with a delicate consommé and some pickled miniature mushrooms (£8.50).
 The Cornish mackerel starter with beetroot was also well received (£9.00).

-Mains followed with suckling pig, served with burnt aubergine and a rich pork jus (£28.50), very satisfactory and very rich and filling.
+Mains followed with suckling pig, served with burnt aubergine and a rich pork jus (£28.50).
 The main of poached Brill with cucumber and lemongrass was lighter and reportedly gorgeous (£29.00).

 We also ordered some side dishes with our main meals to share (spinach, spearhead broccoli, suitably sized portions at around £3.50 each).